CNAG-Biomedical-Informatics/pheno-ranker/docs/pxf.md

     ???
 Note "Other examples of `PXF` nested array properties"

-        From v1.08 onward, `Pheno-Ranker` also canonicalizes other nested arrays automatically from their meaningful content.
+        From v1.08 onward, users do not need to transpose or manually rewrite nested arrays for comparison. `Pheno-Ranker` canonicalizes other nested arrays automatically from their meaningful content.
 This avoids differences caused only by array order in complex PXF properties such as:

         ```json
         "biosamples.diagnosticMarkers",